marrocumarco/Set-Point/README.md

-# Set-Point - Tennis & Sports Scorekeeper
+# Set-Point - Tennis & Padel Scorekeeper

 Welcome to Set-Point!
-Set-Point is an intuitive and efficient scorekeeping app designed for tennis and similar sports.
+Set-Point is an intuitive and efficient scorekeeping app designed for tennis, padel and similar sports.
 With Set-Point, you can easily track scores directly from your Apple Watch, ensuring you stay focused on the game.

 ## Features